INTRODUCTION

 HOW PHYSICAL ACTIVITY AFFECTS BLOOD PRESSURE

 Physical activity has a significant effect on blood pressure by strengthening the heart and improving its efficiency.
 A stronger heart pumps more blood with less effort, which reduces the force exerted on artery walls.
 Additionally, physical activity increases the production of nitric oxide, a molecule that relaxes blood vessels and improves blood circulation.
-Over time, these changes lower both systolic (top number) and diastolic (bottom number) blood pressure, providing lasting cardiovascular benefits.
+Over time, these changes lower both systolic (top number) and diastolic (bottom number) blood pressure, providing long-term cardiovascular benefits.

-BEST EXERCISES TO LOWER BLOOD PRESSURE
+BEST ACTIVITIES TO LOWER BLOOD PRESSURE

 - Walking: A brisk 30-minute walk daily improves blood circulation and reduces blood pressure.